Building a High-Performance Company Culture

 - Are there downsides to recognizing this behavior?

 - Is this something that employees might enjoy doing without a reward?
-If so, consider allowing spontaneous recognition rather than creating an incentive.
+If so, consider allowing spontaneous recognition rather than building an incentive.

 Strategic recognition is a powerful, proven company culture transformation tool for companies of all sizes and types.
 Identifying critical behavior at a team, department, and company level — and then recognizing or incentivizing employees when they use those behaviors — lets employees know exactly what they, personally, can do to help the company succeed.